choderalab/espaloma_charge/README.md

 $ antechamber -fi mol2 -fo mol2 -i in.mol2 -o out.mol2 -c rc -cf in.crg
 ```

+## Training data

+A minimal dataset for training the model can be found in https://doi.org/10.5281/zenodo.17308526

+## Training instructions

+Coming soon.

 ## Reference
 If you are using this little tool in your pipeline, please consider citing: